ethereum-optimism/design-docs/protocol/op-stack-manager-arch.md

 blobBaseFeeScalar = 1

 [fault_proofs]
-# left out for brevity
+# Left out for brevity.
+Note that we may be able to mock the FP system as a way
+# to reduce scope for M0.5.
+It still needs to be implemented in M1, but this
+# may help ship something usable for interop sooner
 ```

 The initial version of these input files will be minimal and only include the required inputs to deploy standard chains.
-Future versions will include more inputs to support more complex deployments, such as custom gas tokens or alt-DA.
+Future versions will include more inputs to support more complex deployments, such as custom gas tokens or alt-DA (it is currently TBD whether this will be part of Milestone 0.5).
 The deploy scripts and OP Stack Manager code will be written in such a way to default to standard chains and only require additional inputs for non-standard chains.

 # Risks & Uncertainties